Stock Number: 12232

 Softly mounding "Mexican Petunia" now used as a groundcover throughout the tropics, readily produces many upward facing rosy purple "Christmas Pride" blossoms on the downy foliage.Much used by "Tropicals Outdoors" designers for summer boxes and urns for its ability to quickly fill in gaps and vigorously cascade over th...

 "Monkey Plant."
 Purplish mauve slightly pendant flowers bloom freely on scandent handsome leaved low shrub.Brazil.
 Soft dark velvet leaves with vibrant silver veins ensure the continuing popularity of this beautiful "Trailing Velvet Plant."

 "Butcher's Broom" erect stems with spiky leathery cladophylls (leaf-like branchlet) bearing riny green flowers, then reddish berries; dark green botanical curiosity used in wreaths.
 Also used as a medicinal herb: for a laxitive, for gout, and for hypertension control.
 The leathery cladophylls are much shorter and a muc...

 Stock Number: 40903

 "Butchers Broom" Erect stems taller than R. aculeatus ,with the leathery cladophylls (the leaf like branchlet bearing the reduced leaves and fls in their centers) larger and paler than those of R. aculeatus.
 Handsome.
 Reputed winter hardy to zone 7; although we doubt this--but this does suggest that this handsome clump...

 Stock Number: 40904

-"Coral Fountain Plant" Gracefully arching fine rush-like glossy stems bear many scarlet red tubular flowers--a living "Firecracker Factory" in constant bloom with bright light.
+"Coral Fountain Plant" Gracefully arching fine rush-like glossy stems bear many yellow to scarlet red tubular flowers--a living "Firecracker Factory" in constant bloom with bright light.
 This has nearly endless uses in garden and container designs.